 Norwegian soprano Lise Davidsen will talk about her exceptional career to date including winning the Operalia competition in 2015, her Royal Opera debut last Season in Der Ring des Nibelungen and singing Elisabeth in Tannhäuser at the Bayreuther Festspiele.

-A celebration around world premieres of the New Marston / New Scarlett*
+A celebration around world premieres of The Cellist / Dances at a Gathering*

 Join us for an evening of celebration around a performance of the mixed bill followed by an informal dinner with members of the cast and The Royal Ballet.
 The inspiration for Cathy Marston’s first work for the Company is the momentous life and career of the cellist Jacqueline du Pré with designs by award winning German designer Hildegard Bechtler.

 Private discussion evening with a Royal Ballet Principal dancer

 An ‘In Conversation’ evening in a private home with a Royal Ballet Principal dancer discussing their involvement in new work this season and the magic of creating having new work created on them as they make history for the Company.

 An afternoon of celebration around a performance of Tosca with The Royal Opera*